|

 I’ll go over more about strawberry daughter plants below.

 2nd.)
-Pick the Best Strawberry Varieties
+Choose the Right Strawberry Varieties

 Now, this is where it can get a bit tricky!